-A student will have their financial aid terminated if he/she:
+A student will have their financial aid terminated if they:

-- Fails to meet both qualitative and quantitative SAP requirements. - Fails to meet the academic progress requirements at the end of a warning semester. - Has been determined to have exceeded the maximum time frame OR has been determined unable to mathematically finish their program in the maximum time frame.
+- Fail to meet both qualitative and quantitative SAP requirements. - Fail to meet the academic progress requirements at the end of a warning semester. - Have been determined to have exceeded the maximum time frame OR have been determined unable to mathematically finish their program in the maximum time frame.